 The project may require removal of up to 61 trees, most of which are coast live oak (Quercus agrifolia), London plane (Platanus × hispanica), and valley oak (Quercus lobata) trees.
 Approximately 250 linear feet of trees (14 coast live oaks and 6 valley oaks) and other vegetation could be removed along Pleasanton-Sunol Road, where a mature stand of trees currently screens views of the Castlewood Golf Course.
 Removal of mature trees in this area has the potential to expose recreational users of the golf course to views of Pleasanton-Sunol Road, and vice versa.
 This potential tree removal area is shown in Figure 2.3-1 below.
+As stated above under criterion (a), the removal of trees along Pleasanton-Sunol Road would expose new views of the Castlewood Golf Course and Pleasanton Ridge to travelers at this particular vista.
+This would represent a change in visual character and quality until new trees are established along the roadside here, as the dominant form of the trees in the existing view would yield to the rolling hills of the golf course.

 The precise number and location of trees to be removed will be confirmed during the detailed design phase.
 Measure AMM-AES-02 below would minimize potential impacts to scenic resources by specifically addressing potential tree removals adjacent to the Castlewood Golf Course.
 Adequate space for replacement tree planting appears to be available on the north side of Pleasanton-Sunol Road, to the west of the railroad bridge.

 Figure 2.3-1.
-Stand of Mature Trees Along Pleasanton-Sunol Road That Screen Views of Castlewood Golf Course The majority of anticipated tree removals are within Alameda County ROW and are subject to the Alameda County Tree Ordinance (Alameda County 2016).
+Stand of Mature Trees Along Pleasanton-Sunol Road That Screen Views of Castlewood Golf Course

+The majority of anticipated tree removals are within Alameda County ROW and are subject to the Alameda County Tree Ordinance (Alameda County 2016).
 According to the ordinance, trees removed on county property must be identified and permitted prior to removal.
 Two anticipated tree removals are within the City of Pleasanton ROW, and are subject to the City's Tree Preservation Ordinance (City of Pleasanton 1998).
 This ordinance is intended to control the removal and preservation of heritage trees within the City.
-Whether the two trees meet the definitions of a heritage tree, as defined by the City's Ordinance, would be confirmed during the detailed design phase.
+Whether the two trees meet the definitions of a heritage tree, as defined by the

+City's Ordinance, would be confirmed during the detailed design phase.
 Measures PF-AES-01 and PF-AES-02 (Section 1.9.1) would ensure that removed trees and other vegetation are replaced where feasible.

 Additionally, the tree removals identified above along Pleasanton-Sunol Road are in a riparian area and would be identified in a CDFW Section 1602 Lake and Streambed Alteration Agreement Application.
-Final tree replanting and mitigation ratios will be determined in consultation with CDFW.
+Final tree replanting and mitigation ratios with respect to biological resources will be determined in consultation with CDFW.
+This topic is discussed in further detail in Section 2.6.